 Frequently asked questions

 What is not covered by life insurance?

-There are certain circumstances that are not covered by most standard life insurance policies.
+Certain circumstances are not covered by most standard life insurance policies.
 Death caused by war and suicide are two causes that usually nullify someone’s ability to receive the death benefit.
 Some policies also don’t cover deaths from an airplane accident.
 These are things to consider when reading your policy’s fine print.

 Who needs life insurance the most?

-It’s smart to prioritize getting family life insurance when you have dependents who rely on you.
-This is true for both working and stay-at-home parents because either your income or your role in the family needs to be replaced somehow if you pass away.
-For older parents, life insurance can help cover expensive medical expenses and pay off debt that your survivors may not be able to afford when you’re gone.
+It may be in your best financial interest to prioritize getting family life insurance when you have dependents who rely on you.
+This is true for both working and stay-at-home parents, as either your income or your role in the family may need to be replaced if you pass away.
+For older parents, life insurance can help cover costly medical expenses and resolve debt that your survivors may not be able to afford when you’re gone.

 If you have no dependents or don’t have any type of financial insecurity, a life insurance policy may not be worth the price.
-Children also frequently don’t need life insurance.
-You may consider an educational savings account that comes with tax benefits if you’re looking for a way to save money for their future.
+You may also decide based on your financial situation that your children do not need life insurance.
+Instead, you may choose to consider an educational savings account that comes with tax benefits since it provides another way to save money for your children’s future.